mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Shortest Paths

-If you want to identify particular shortest paths to or from nodes in a network you can use the "igraph::shortest_paths" function or alternatively the igraph::all_shortest_paths if you want all shortest paths originating at a particular node.
+If you want to identify particular shortest paths to or from nodes in a network you can use the `igraph::shortest_paths` function or alternatively the `igraph::all_shortest_paths` if you want all shortest paths originating at a particular node.
 To call this function you simply need to provide a network object and an id for the origin and destination of the path.
 The simplest solution is just to call the node number.
 This function works with directed and undirected networks with or without weights.
-Although it can be applied to networks with isolates, the isolates themselves will produce NA results.
+Although it can be applied to networks with isolates, the isolates themselves will produce `NA` results.

 ```r